tosdr/tosback-versions/Clockify/Privacy Policy.md

 11\.
 CHANGES TO PRIVACY POLICY
 ------------------------------

 We reserve the right to change Privacy Policy from time to time at our sole discretion.
-If we make any changes, we will publish the new rules on this web page and, if we have your e-mail, we will notify you directly.
+If we make any changes, we will publish the new rules on this web page and, if we have your email, we will notify you directly.

 Where you have previously consented to our Privacy Policy, your continued use of the Website after we make changes is deemed to be acceptance of the updated rules.

-Last updated on October 15, 2019
+Last updated on 31/12/2020